Jose Cedano, BS

 Shruti Warhadpande, MS

-Shruti Warhadpande received her Master of Science in Biomedical Engineering from The University of Texas.
-She then went on to work as an Assistant Research Scientist at New York University for 5 years where her expertise was in developing point-of-care diagnostic tests for the detection of Oral Cancer Biomarkers, Cardiac Biomarkers, and Drugs of Abuse.
-In the Rosenbluth lab she will develop organoid-based assays and the breast tissue biobank.
+Shruti Warhadpande received her Master of Science in Biomedical Engineering from The University of Texas and has expertise in developing point-of-care diagnostic tests, and is currently developing organoid-based assays of endocrine response and the breast tissue biobank.

 Michael Bruck, BS